West Hollywood Specialty

 Alfred Tea Room

 Regulars have always loved Alfred’s coffee shops for their design-conscious interiors, but the tea room (around the corner from Moon Juice on Melrose Place) is downright indulgent, aesthetically speaking.
-The teensy space is tiled floor-to-ceiling in a soothing, feminine millennial pink, with gold finishes and one of Alfred’s signature cheeky neon signs, explaining “tea, yes! you, maybe!”
+The teensy space is tiled floor-to-ceiling in a soothing pink, with gold finishes and one of Alfred’s signature cheeky neon signs, explaining “tea, yes! you, maybe!”
 The menu here specializes in tea; in addition to matcha (which you get at any Alfred location), there’s a lengthy list of loose-leaf and several flavors of boba, which are made from scratch.
 P.S.
-Coffee junkies, don’t panic, the original location with a full coffee menu is just across the street.
+Coffee enthusiasts, the original location with a full coffee menu is just across the street.

 8365 Santa Monica Blvd., West Hollywood

 With more than a dozen outposts in Southern California (and several hundred worldwide)—plus convenient placement in most of Equinox’s Southern California locations—Earthbar is one of LA’s original, nutrition-focused juice bars.
 In addition to smoothies, organic cold-pressed juices, salads, and wraps, the shop stocks a wide variety of plant-based vitamins and supplements the company is known for.